 Definitions and limitations

-The professional practice of law is well-regulated in Brazil.
-Besides the Brazilian Federal Constitution,1 Brazilian lawyers are both pro- tected by and bound to several provisions set forth in the Brazilian Bar Association Statute (BBAS)2 and the Brazilian Bar Association Ethics Code (BBAEC).3 The provisions cover both litigation and advisory legal professional practices, making clear that there is no distinction between them in Brazil.
+The professional practice of law is well regulated in Brazil.
+Besides the Brazilian Federal Constitution,3 Brazilian lawyers are both protected by and bound to several provisions set forth in the Brazilian Bar Association Statute (BBAS)4 and the Brazilian Bar Association Ethics Code (BBAEC).5 The provisions cover both litigation and advisory legal professional practices, making it clear that there is no distinction between them in Brazil.

 The treatment of the legal professional confidentiality in the context of cooperation with Brazilian law enforcement authorities

-Both the BCCA and the Criminal Organisations Act set forth the possibility of cooperation with Brazilian law enforcement authorities in exchange for legal benefits.
+As explained above, both the BCCA and the Criminal Organizations Act set forth the possibility of cooperation with Brazilian law enforcement authorities in exchange for legal

-Labour aspects that may impact internal investigation in Brazil
+Labour aspects that may impact internal investigations in Brazil

-We will address four steps that companies should take to prevent liability during and after the internal investigation:
+Below are four basic steps companies should take to prevent labour liability during and after the internal investigation.

-- Preserve and secure the confidentiality of the investigation as well as the privacy and the intimacy of employees involved.
-Many labour claims in Brazil involve demands for damages due to allegations of illicit exposure of the employees within the workplace, especially in cases of termination for
+• Preserve and secure the confidentiality of the investigation as well as the privacy and the intimacy of employees involved.
+Many labour claims in Brazil involve damages due to allegations of illicit exposure of the employees within the workplace, especially in cases of termination for cause.

-- Keep accurate records of all investigative measures conducted, such as relevant corporate emails identified and minutes of inter- views.
+• Keep accurate records of all investigative measures conducted, such as relevant corporate emails identified and minutes of interviews.
 The proper documentation of the investigation enables a better defence of the company in potential labour claims filed due to or as a consequence of the investigation.
-Furthermore, the documents may be used as evidence in terminations with or without
+Furthermore, the documents may be used as evidence in terminations with or without cause.

 As a final note, companies in Brazil may impose remunerated leave – also called suspension – on employees while conducting the internal investigation or in cases of risk of evidence destruction, witness coercion and other situations that may harm a corporate investigation.
 This is a common and efficient practice in Brazil, especially in relation to employees in management positions.